 real complexity.

-Plus did not get hollowed out, it got refocused.
+Plus did not get hollowed out.
+It got refocused.
 Where it still clearly leads on B2B is at the high end of catalog count and operational complexity.
-Plus keeps unlimited catalogs versus the 3-catalog cap, direct catalog assignment for finer control over who sees what, deposits and partial payments for more sophisticated payment arrangements, more company locations, and the deeper customization that larger operations need.
+Unlimited catalogs versus the 3-catalog cap.
+Direct catalog assignment for finer control over who sees what.
+Deposits and partial payments for more sophisticated payment arrangements.
+More company locations.
+And the deeper checkout customization that comes with Shopify Functions and full extensibility.

 If B2B was your only Plus justification, let's re-run the call.
 The form takes two minutes.